Decomposing Global Feature Effects Based on Feature Interactions: Background

-\paragraph{\normalfont\textit{Extrapolation Problem and ALE.}} Since the marginal distribution is used in PD functions, we \emph{extrapolate} in empty or sparse regions of the feature space that might even be unrealistic (e.g., predicting a disease status for a pregnant man) when features are highly correlated.
-This can lead to inaccurate PD estimates, especially in the case of non-parametric models such as neural networks \citep{apley_visualizing_2020}.
+\paragraph{\normalfont\textit{ALE.}} The PD function uses the marginal distribution and is likely to \emph{extrapolate} in empty or sparse regions of the feature space when features are correlated.
+This means that the prediction function is evaluated at unrealistic combinations of feature values in Eq.~\eqref{eq:pdp}, which can lead to inaccurate PD estimates, especially for models with high flexibility in capturing complex feature interactions, such as neural networks \citep{apley_visualizing_2020}.
+Hence, ALE uses the conditional distribution to avoid extrapolation.
+The uncentered ALE ${f}^{ALE}_{W}(x)$ for $|W| = 1$ at feature value $x_W \sim \P_{X_W}$ and with $z_0 = \min(\xv_W)$ is defined by